hailanzs/com-405-radar-tutorial/README.md

 Make sure mmWave studio is open, and for all of the parts moving forward, you **need mmWave Studio to be open in the background** since Python is calling Lua scripts to be run in mmWave Studio.
 For realtime code in tasks 3, 4, 5, there are more instructions on what needs to be done regarding mmWave Studio.

-Run in whichever Terminal you have your python environment:
+Run in whichever Terminal you have your python environment (if you are not sure and installed Anaconda, we recommend using Anaconda Prompt):
 ```bash
 python configure.py
 ```